 Each year I am impressed by the activities that students are involved in and the quality of the applications.
 Each year I hear from the interview panel how impressed they are by the maturity and passion which is shown by the students and that it is difficult to finalise the list of successful applicants.

 I encourage students to ensure they are prepared and start working on their application now to ensure they do not miss the deadline.
 More information can be found via the Charles Hargrave Student Enterprise Awards portal page in SEQTA.

-As the Year 12 cohort begin the final phase of their studies involving completion of major assignments and preparation for the SACE Exams, I urge all the students to access help and support when they are feeling they are not coping with the tasks that lay ahead.
-With only seven school weeks left before the final day for Year 12, it can seem as if there is not enough time to complete all the requirements, but experience suggests that if this time is used wisely, significant progress can be made.
-I encourage students to listen and follow the directions of their teachers who have been through the Year 12 process many times and understand what is achievable providing you have your priorities in the correct order.
-Sacrifices need to be made to ensure you achieve the best possible results you can, while still maintaining a healthy balance.
+As the Year 12 cohort begin the final phase of their studies, involving the completion of major assignments and preparation for the SACE Exams, I urge all the students to access help and support when they are feeling that they are not coping with the tasks that lay ahead.
+With only seven school weeks left before the final day for Year 12, it can seem as if there is not enough time to complete all the requirements but experience suggests that if the time is used wisely significant progress can be made during this time.
+I encourage the students to listen and follow the directions of their teachers who have been through the Year 12 process many times and understand what is achievable providing you have your priorities in the correct order.
+Sacrifices need to be made to ensure you achieve the best possible results you can while still maintaining a healthy balance.
 I would also add that establishing regular sleep patterns which allow you to obtain adequate sleep is also very important in keeping a positive frame of mind.

 I came across the following advice to young people about coping with stress when visiting the ReachOut website.
-Below is an extract from the website; to read the complete article, please visit Building Better Coping Skills.
+Below is an extract from the article:

 Positive coping strategies are any actions you take to manage and reduce stress in your life, in a way that isn’t going to be harmful or detrimental in the long term.
 People who use positive strategies are not only better able to tackle challenges and bounce back from tough times, but they are also much happier.